 Donations of facial tissue, hand sanitizer, and Clorox wipes are always greatly appreciated.

 **Arizona law requires that public schools provide supplies required for academic success.
 This list represents optional, supplementary items which you may supply, at your discretion.

 Assignments and Late Work: Assigned work must be completed and prepared to turn in to the teacher at the end of class on the assigned day.
-If a student does not have an assignment completed it will become homework.
+If a student does not have an assignment completed, it will become homework.
 Otherwise, homework is not assigned.
 Most assignments will be assigned through Canvas.

-Absent Work: Students are responsible to pick up absent work upon returning to school.
-They will have 1 day for every day they were absent to complete the work.
-In cases of long term absences, special arrangements will be made by the teacher.
+Absent Work: Students are responsible for picking up absent work upon returning to school.
+They will have 1 day for every day they are absent to complete the work.
+In cases of long-term absences, special arrangements will be made by the teacher.
 Keep in mind that most assignments are posted in Canvas and can be accessed anytime.

-Grades: Grades will be updated weekly in the online Power Schools system.
+Grades: Grades will be updated weekly on the online Power Schools system.
 It is important that you and your student have access to their current grades in all classes.
-Students’ grades are divided into two main categories: 70% for assessments, essays, and projects, and 30% for classwork I’m looking forward to another amazing school year.
+Students’ grades are divided into two main categories: 80% for assessments, essays, and projects, and 20% for coursework.
+I’m looking forward to another amazing school year.
 Please feel free to contact me at any point if you have questions or concerns.

-I encourage parents and students to gain access to Power Schools, the districts online grade book, by clicking the Power Schools icon on the school’s website.
+I encourage parents and students to gain access to Power Schools, the district's online grade book, by clicking the Power Schools icon on the school’s website.
 The Username and Password are the same as the student’s login information on the school computer.
 For your own log-in information, contact the school registrar.
 You may choose to download the Power Schools app on your phone, too.